jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Blockchains are cryptographically verifiable linked flat, sequential lists.
 Each new entry (block) includes a reference to a previous one.
 Traceable blocks are written in a ledger but this type of configuration also causes scalability issues.
 Directed Acyclic Graphs are implementation of Graphs that allow the network to avoid the limitations found in blockchains.

+## 14- Regulations (of securities)
+In Canada crypto currencies are regulated under provincial securities laws.
+A “security” means “an investment contract” which require: an investment of money in a business which may succeed or fail depending of the quantity and quality of the work of the business managers.

 ## APPENDIX
 BUY SELL TRADE CRYPTOCURENCIES IN CANADA.